To effectively promote and market your boudoir business you must first know two things:

 WordPress Or Drag and Drop?

 There are two ways to go with creating your own website depending on how tech savvy you are.

 WordPress definitely has a steeper learning curve and uses its own content creator called Gutenberg (named after the guy who invented the printing press).
-There’s also the option of using a more extensive and user-friendly third-party content creator like Elementor that makes building your site even more simple and easy.
+There’s also the option of using a more extensive and user-friendly third-party page-builder like Elementor that makes building your site more simple and easy.

 Going with a drag-and-drop website builder like SquareSpace, Wixx, Weebly, or ResNexus can make things super fast and super easy to get you up and running in no time.
-You will be subject to their monthly fee though which will inevitably increase over time.
+You’ll be subject to their monthly fee though which will inevitably increase over time.

 Both are good options, pick the one that suits your comfort level with building and maintaining a site.